 How to Buy and Cook Mushrooms

-Look for fresh or dried mushrooms in grocery stores, health food stores or at your local farmers market, where you might be able to find some rarer types that have their own special benefits.
-It’s important to buy and eat organically grown mushrooms because they’re very porous and have the tendency to easily absorb chemicals from the soil they’re grown in.
+Look for fresh or dried mushrooms in grocery stores, health food stores or at your local farmers market, where you might be able to score some rarer types that have their own special benefits.
+It’s important to buy and eat organic grown mushrooms whenever possible because they’re very porous and have the tendency to easily absorb chemicals from the soil that they’re grown in.

 Mushrooms can contain high levels of toxins like heavy metals and pesticides when they’re chemically sprayed or exposed to water pollutants, so it’s worth the extra money to buy the best quality you can.
 Dried mushrooms might be a bit more expensive than fresh ones, but they’re a good option when mushrooms aren’t in season.

 To wash mushrooms, some need just a wipe down with a clean, damp cloth to remove any dirt (like shiitake, portobello, crimini and button mushrooms).
-But others ideally should be cleaned using a delicate brush (like chanterelles).
-Since mushrooms absorb water easily, you don’t want to rinse them for too long or keep them submerged in water — this can make them “water-logged.”
-A quick rinse to get off any visible dirt is enough.
+Others, such as the chanterelle mushroom, should be cleaned using a delicate brush.
+Since mushrooms absorb water easily, you don’t want to rinse them for too long or keep them submerged in water, as this can make them “water-logged.”
+A quick rinse to get off any visible dirt is usually enough.

 Keep them dry in the refrigerator until the time you’re ready to use them, and remember that they have a short shelf life so the quicker you use them, the better.
-Many people like to store them in a paper bag (not a plastic one).
+Many people like to store them in a paper bag rather than a plastic one.
 This allows air to move in and out, which can keep them in better condition.

 When it come to cooking mushrooms, each type needs to be handled a bit differently.
 Dried mushrooms, for example, can be rehydrated by combining them with boiling water and letting them sit for about 15 minutes so they plump up to a larger volume.

-Large mushrooms like portabellas can be baked and still hold their firm texture, but more delicate mushrooms like shiitakes and cremini are best for sautéing in a pan or wok.
-Keep in mind mushrooms absorb a lot of liquid at first, but they release their water so don’t feel the need to drown them in sauce or oil.
+Large mushrooms like portobellos can be baked and still hold their firm texture, but more delicate mushrooms like shiitakes and cremini are best for sautéing in a pan or wok.
+Keep in mind mushrooms absorb a lot of liquid at first but later release their water, so don’t feel the need to drown them in sauce or oil.

-If you buy mushrooms in extract form or scavenge for wild mushrooms on your own by some chance, always look for a reputable brand and consult with a specialist who knows about wild mushrooms.
-Certain mushrooms can be toxic or contaminated and are not meant for human consumption, so be careful where you purchase “medicinal mushrooms.”
+If you buy mushrooms in extract form or scavenge for wild mushrooms on your own, always look for a reputable brand and consult with a specialist who knows about wild mushrooms and is well-versed in mushroom identification.
+Some mushroom types, such as psilocybin mushrooms and amanita mushroom, also known as psychedelic mushrooms or “magic mushrooms,” contain compounds that can cause symptoms like hallucinations and changes in perception.
+Other mushrooms, like the death cap mushroom, can be toxic or contaminated and are not meant for human consumption, so be careful where you purchase “medicinal mushrooms.”

 Also, look for organic mushrooms whenever possible, and if you can’t find these, give dirty mushrooms a good rinse or wipe down to remove residue, bacteria and possibly even insects.

 Keep in mind that most mushrooms contain purines that can be naturally found in some plants and are linked to health problems in some cases.
-Purines break down to form uric acid, which can accumulate and lead to conditions like gout or kidney stones in rare circumstances, so if you have an existing problem that’s worsened by purines, you should eat mushrooms in moderation.
+Purines break down to form uric acid, which can accumulate and lead to conditions like gout or kidney stones in rare circumstances.
+Therefore, if you have an existing problem that’s worsened by purines, you should eat mushrooms in moderation.